coinbase/coinbase-wordpress/readme.txt

 == Installation ==

+0. Generate an API key with the 'user' and 'merchant' permissions at https://coinbase.com/settings/api.
+For security reasons, please do not grant any other permissions to this key.
+If you don't have a Coinbase account, sign up at https://coinbase.com/merchants.
+Coinbase offers daily payouts for merchants in the United States.
+For more infomation on setting up payouts, see https://coinbase.com/docs/merchant_tools/payouts.

 1. Visit your admin section and click Plugins -> Add New.
 Then search for "Coinbase".

-2. Once you’ve installed the plugin, visit the Settings -> Coinbase page, and follow the instruction to connect it with your Coinbase account.
+2. Once you’ve installed the plugin, visit the Settings -> Coinbase page and enter the credentials obtained in step 0.

-Notice that you are only authenticating the widget to create payment buttons with your Coinbase account, and nothing else.
-It won’t have access to send, receive, or do anything else with your account.

 3. Now that the widget is enabled you can add a bitcoin payment button anywhere on your blog using one of two methods: